patthomasrick/astr3450/README.md

 ### Second Floor

+The second floor is primarily bedrooms and a half-bathroom that just contains another electric toilet and sink.
+Since the rooms are at the top of the dome, they have sloped ceilings.
+However, there is still enough room for each crew member to fully stand up in each room.

 ## Image Credits

 Most of the images were obtained from [HI-SEAS.org](https://hi-seas.org/) used in a manner that agrees with *[fair use](https://en.wikipedia.org/wiki/Fair_use)*.